Duncanma/Blog/content/Blog/do-as-little-as-possible.md

  - Scalability
  - Engineering Management
  - DevTo
+description: Using a fictional vehicle-lookup site as an example, I walk through caching and pre-processing techniques for doing less work per request.
 techfeatured: true
 ---
 One of the keys to scalability in software systems is to reduce the